kartverket/mapserverSldGenerator/README.md

 mapserverSldGenerator
 =====================

-Script for mapserver generating SLD including complete filters based on mapfile.
+Script for mapserver generating SLD including complete FES filters based on mapfile.

+Needs mapscript to run.

+Assumes writing is allowed to /tmp.

 Highly recommend running xmllint to validate result: